 - Minimum five portions of skin-friendly fruit and vegetables per day

-- Daily health intake of vitamin E and C
+- Daily health intake of vitamins E and C

 - Eight to ten glasses of water